ShowPitekkate/appinventor-sources-ewpatton/appinventor/docs/markdown/reference/components/media.md

 ### Properties  {#SoundRecorder-Properties}

 {:.properties}

+{:id="SoundRecorder.Name" .text .ro .bo} *Name*
+: Gets the name of the SoundRecorder.

 {:id="SoundRecorder.SavedRecording" .text} *SavedRecording*
 : Specifies the path to the file where the recording should be stored.
 If this property is the